Lincoln to Thai king: Thanks but no thanks for the elephants

 There are documents spanning two centuries.
 The showcase includes the first-ever official letter sent between the two countries in 1818.
 It was sent from a Thai diplomat to President James Monroe.
 Also included are some spectacular Thai objects d'art and portraits.

 Then there's the elephants story.
 It is documented among the exhibits.

 In his 1861 letters, Mongkut offered the elephants after learning they were not native to America.
 He also sent along three gifts.
 These included a sword and scabbard.
 It also included a photograph of the king with one of his daughters, and an impressive pair of elephant tusks.

 He addressed the letters to then-President James Buchanan "or whomever would become president" with elaborate paragraph-long salutations.

 Lincoln was already president by the time the letters arrived a year later.
 He penned a reply and addressed the king simply as "Great and Good Friend."

 The offer of elephants did not neglect practical details.
 Mongkut stated, "On this account, we desire to procure and send elephants to be let loose to increase and multiply in the continent of America."

 It continued: "In reference to this opinion of ours if the President of the United States and Congress who conjointly with him rule the country see fit to approve, let them provide a large vessel.
 It should be loaded with hay and other food suitable for elephants on the voyage.
 It should have tanks holding a sufficiency of fresh water.
 And it should be arranged with stalls so that the elephants can both stand and lie down in the ship.
 And it should be sent to us to receive the elephants.
-We on our part will procure young male and female elephants.
-We will forward them one or two pairs at a time."
+We on our part will procure young male and female elephants and forward them one or two pairs at a time."